avalanche-foundation/ACPs/ACPs/186-update-validator-manager/Readme.md

     SubnetID ids.ID `json:"subnetID"`
     // New BlockchainID where the validator manager will live
     // Restrictions:
-    // - Cannot be the P-Chain chain ID
+    // - Cannot be the P-Chain ChainID
     ChainID ids.ID `json:"chainID"`
     // New Address of the validator manager
     Address []byte `json:"address"`